 Add a Back Splash

 If your kitchen has no backsplash, consider installing one to brighten up the space.
 If you already have one, think about updating it.
-A backsplash can be installed with little effort, in a short amount of time and at a small cost.
+A backsplash can be installed with little effort, in a short amount of time, and at a small cost.
 If you are unsure about working with tiles, have a professional do it for you.
-Better yet, take a look at the innovative peel and stick back splash tile products that are now on the market.
-Available in a wide range of colors, a 12 by 12 inch tile costs around $8.
+Better yet, take a look at the innovative peel and stick-on backsplash tile products that are now on the market.
+Available in a wide range of colors, a 12 by 12-inch tile costs around $8.
 Measure the amount of space you need to cover the area, and then decide on the style you want.
 Wash and dry your wall space before beginning the installation process.
 Simply peel off the backing and apply the stickers to your wall.
 Firmly press them in place and you are finished.
 You’ll be amazed at how quickly they go up and how fast you can transform your space.

 Replace Your Sink